CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

   * In a system that only ingests text documents, you would not need the OCR and Speech worker to convert content to text.

 * Each processing service maintains its own independent input queue and resource allocation.
 Data sources that require more time to process will not slow the processing of other, less intensive data.
 For example:
-  * An hour long audio file requiring conversion to text will have no effect on the throughput of text or image files as the workflow worker will send the audio file to the speech worker's input queue and the others to the text extract and OCR worker queues.
-While the speech worker is processing that audio file, the other workers continue processing their files and can receive new files allocated to them by the workflow worker.
+  * An hour long audio file requiring conversion to text will have no effect on the throughput of text or image files as the workflow will send the audio file to the speech worker's input queue and the others to the text extract and OCR worker queues.
+While the speech worker is processing that audio file, the other workers continue processing their files and can receive new files allocated to them by the workflow evaluation.

 * New services are created independently of the overall Data Processing package, allowing for faster development, testing and debugging of a component.
 Integration into the larger suite occurs by following a defined pattern used with existing components.
 For example:
-  * A new copy worker may be developed using the Worker Framework without setting up the other Data Processing components.
+  * A new copy worker may be developed using the Document Worker Framework without setting up the other Data Processing components.
 Messages can be passed to this worker's input queues through custom test tools and output is similarly verified.
-On completion of the worker, it may be included in the Data Processing suite and invoked by the workflow worker through the writing of a handler and converter and setting up an appropriate action.
-Alternatively if the copy worker is implemented as a CAF Document Worker then the document worker handler/converter may be used to communicate with the new worker.
+On completion of the worker, it may be included in the Data Processing suite and used as part of a workflow by setting up a `ChainedActionType` action to send a task to the input queue the worker listens on (with any settings the worker should utilize).
+As a result of being built on the Document Worker Framework the worker will have built-in support for determining the next worker it should send a task to by evaluating a workflow script if one is passed to the worker.

 ## Elastic Scaling